Keep It Simple Screens

-There will never be a charge for what I provide here, it will never be code for a commercially made hotspot only, or will I ever release my source code files.
-SO PLEASE, get my files directly from this site, ONLY.
+There will never be a charge for what I provide here or will it be code for a commercially made hotspots only.
+SO PLEASE, get my ALL of my files directly from this site, ONLY.
 Use the checksums files that I provide.
 If any file doesn't pass a checksum test, THEN DON'T USE IT!

 The History Behind My Screens

 Keep It Simple Screens for Nextion Displays, or KISS/ND, was born out of necessity.
 My eyesight is not good, I'm legally blind.
 Trying to watch the screen on the handheld for contact info was not good and the screen that came on my hotspot wasn't built for poor eyesight either.
 So, instead of complaining, I decided to program my own screens for my hotspot that I could see better.

 When another Amateur Radio Operator heard that I was making my own screens, they wanted to try them.
 This is turn gave birth to creating even more types, sizes, and orientations.
 This then spread word of mouth and suddenly I needed a place to host them, this webpage was born.
 I then gave in to requests for Nextion Basic versions, and this grew even more.